 6. Bagged Or Bagless?

-This choice depends entirely upon your needs.
+The choice to go bagged or bagless depends entirely upon your preference.

-7. Attachments And Accessories
+7. Attachments and Accessories

 8. Corded Or Cordless?